samizaman/KINO/README.md

 # KINO
-A movie review single page application built on NodeJS
+A single page application built on NodeJS to post movie reviews.

 ## Getting Started